 The EVAP (Evaporative Emission Control) system is part of your engine’s way to reduce its harmful emissions.
 It keeps fuel vapors from reaching the atmosphere by absorbing them into charcoal pellets.

 When the engine is at its operating temperature, both the vent control valve and the purge valve are open.
-The engine control module periodically tests the valves for leaks, however, closing them and creating a vacuum.
+However, the engine control module periodically tests the valves for leaks, closing them and creating a vacuum.
 Problems during these periodic tests trigger the code P0446.

 The problems that cause the code P0446 don’t usually lead to any drivability issues.
 There are some detectable symptoms, which include: